1.5 Reading Guidelines

 - deep learning portfolios (Chapter 16).

-To complete the financial data modeling, one should go over all chapters in Part I: that is, apart from Chapters 2 and 3, Chapter 4 covers time series modeling, and Chapter 5 explores the more recent topic of graph modeling of financial assets.
+To complete the financial data modeling, one should go over all the chapters in Part I: apart from Chapters 2 and 3; Chapter 4 covers time series modeling, and Chapter 5 explores the more recent topic of graph modeling of financial assets.

-In order to grasp a more solid understanding of the portfolio optimization formulations and algorithms, a reader may want to go over Appendices A and B, i.e., the basics of convex optimization theory in Appendix A and optimization algorithms in Appendix B.
+In order to gain a more solid understanding of the portfolio optimization formulations and algorithms, a reader may want to go over Appendices A and B, that is, the basics of convex optimization theory in Appendix A and optimization algorithms in Appendix B.